s24elkar/High-frequency-trading-simulator/README.md

 - **Reproducible artefacts** — simulation outputs and figures tracked under `data/` and `docs/images/`.

 ## Quick Start
+Need more context?
+The step-by-step guide in `docs/USAGE.md` covers the full workflow.

 ### Prerequisites
 - CMake ≥ 3.15 and a C++17-capable compiler (Clang, GCC, or MSVC).